 There are a number of factors that will determine when construction activities begin.
 These include government priorities, funding availability and other approvals/processes not covered by this Bill.
+We anticipate construction activities could begin in 2026.

 Section 3: Consultation

 Who are the persons affected by the project?